 Background Check and Fingerprinting

 Connecticut State law requires each full-time or matriculated student to provide proof of immunity or screening against measles, mumps, rubella, varicella (chicken pox), meningitis and tuberculosis.
 Certain exemptions based on age and housing status apply.
 Matriculating students are defined as those enrolled in a degree seeking program.
 More detailed information and the required downloadable forms are available online.
 Completed forms should be submitted directly to the Student Health Center.
 Although this is not required to complete an application, you must provide proof of immunity/screening prior to course registration.
-Please consult you private health care provider to obtain the necessary immunizations.
-Questions may be directed to the Student Health Center: 203-254-4000 x2241 or e-mail email@example.com.
+Please consult your private health care provider to obtain the necessary immunizations.
+Questions may be directed to the Student Health Center: 203-254-4000 x2241 or email.

 Students with Disabilities